FRIDAY, Aug. 20 (HealthDay News) -- Another U.S. egg producer

 of these cases were related to the Wright County Egg recall.

 However, more cases of salmonella poisoning due to infected eggs

-could be expected, said Dr. Christopher R. Braden, acting director
+can be expected, said Dr. Christopher R. Braden, acting director of

 "I would anticipate that we will be seeing more illnesses reported as a result of this outbreak," he said, citing the lag in time when a person can get sick and then reports of an illness are forwarded to the CDC.